FranklinLinniman/azure-vm-config/README.md

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
-- Active Directory Domain Services
-- PowerShell

 <h2>Operating Systems Used </h2>

-- Windows Server 2022
 - Windows 10 (21H2)

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1
-- Step 2
-- Step 3
-- Step 4
+- Find the virtual machines page in Microsoft Azure
+- Create a new virtual machine
+- Configure settings and deploy the virtual machine
+- Remote into the virtual machine

 <h2>Deployment and Configuration Steps</h2>